Anjli-cdhry/Data-Driven-Sales-Insights-using-Excel/README.md

-# Interactive Sales Dashboard – Excel-Based BI Project
+# Data-Driven Sales Insights using Excel

 Welcome to the **Interactive Sales Dashboard** project!
 This business analytics solution showcases how sales data can be cleaned, analyzed, and visualized using **Microsoft Excel**.
 The main objective is to deliver a dynamic dashboard that provides decision-makers with clear insights into key performance indicators (KPIs), enabling smarter and faster business strategies.